cberube9113/King-Pine/README.md

 - Created idlookup function based on functionality from idlookup.js, matches a given username with its UID.
 - Created usernamelookup function, matching a given UID with its username.
 - Edited login function to provide functionality to user-sessions route.

+### connect.js
+- Updated render parameters to be use the newly added authentication functionality instead of static users.

+### discover.js
+- Updated render parameters to be use the newly added authentication functionality instead of static users.

+### home.js
+- Updated render parameters to be use the newly added authentication functionality instead of static users.

+### index.js
+- Updated render parameters to be use the newly added authentication functionality instead of static users.

+### me.js
+- Updated render parameters to be use the newly added authentication functionality instead of static users.
+- Updated parameters of vars to also become dynamic based on the currently logged in user.

+### user-sessions.js
+- Created route, to be used for functionality regarding user login and authentication.

+### navbar.ejs
+- Created view file, navbar that can be easily inserted on any page where appropriate.
+- Includes data such as links to other pages, information about the logged in user, and a search box.

+### searchresults.ejs
+- Created view file, displays the user that was searched for.
+- In reality is essentially a copy of "Me" page, but with the subject being the searched user.
+- In the future, this page will likely be altered/merged with other pages but at the moment stands alone and is working.

 ## Documentation